-Westmount is all set to welcome a new specialty pasta shop next month — and it’s the brainchild of a pair of restaurant workers with years of experience dishing out the Italian staple at some of the city’s most lauded fine dining destinations.
+Westmount is all set to welcome a new specialty pasta shop this fall — and it’s the brainchild of a pair of restaurant workers with years of experience dishing out the Italian staple at some of the city’s most lauded fine dining destinations.

 The Victoria Avenue newcomer, called Paradiso, will serve up a rotation of ready-to-cook pastas — hand-rolled, extruded, and stuffed; both classic and creative — and sauces to pair them with.
 At lunchtime, they’ll cook one single shape of their choice, and a few sauces to slather it in, for a decidedly uncomplicated neighbourhood takeout offering.